 Being an expert in bus mechanics, John has two apprentices in his shop.
 The advice he gives to them as they enter the bus industry is simple-

 “It’s a decent paying career,” he says.
-“You can have a comfortable and satisfying life knowing you are helping the people riding the buses you fix.”
+“You can have a comfortable and satisfying life knowing you are helping the people riding

 A typical bus route for Sharon involves driving a selected bunch of children to and from school.
 After 25+ years of flawless driving and extensive experience she believes the love for children kept her behind the wheel.